Organic aquaculture: United States Organic Aquaculture Certification

-In 2005, with the growing need for a certification process specifically designed for marine-based farming methods, the National Organic Standards Board and the National Organics Program created a working group called the Aquatic Animal Task Force in order to seek recommendations for the new certification process.
+In 2005, with the growing need for a certification process specifically designed for marine-based farming methods, the National Organic Standards Board and the National Organics Program created a working group called the Aquatic Animal Task Force to seek recommendations for the new certification process.
 The task force was meant to be broken into two divisions: wild fisheries and aquaculture, but the wild fisheries group never materialized.

 In 2006, the Aquaculture Working Group delivered a report with suggestions for the production and handling of aquatic animals and plants.
 However, with the complexity and diversity of the marine systems, the group requested more time to explore bivalve mollusks (oysters, clams, mussels and scallops) in depth.
 The National Organic Standards Board approved the aquaculture standards in 2007 and reconsidered the aquatic animal feed and facilities until they synthesized the public commentary in 2008.
 In 2010, the NOSB approved the recommendations for the bivalve mollusks section.

 Currently, the legal status of using the organic label for aquatic species, and the future of developing U.S. Department of Agriculture (USDA) certification standards for organic aquaculture products and aquatic species, are under review.
 It is anticipated that the first version of the rule for organic aquaculture will be announced in April or May 2016 with need for approval by the Office of Management and Budget.
 It is expected to see the final rule in play by late summer or fall of 2016 with organic aquaculture products likely available in store in 2017.
 The certification is said to include the following: shellfish, marine and recirculating system methods of aquaculture, as well as the controversial net-pen method.

 The US currently allows the imports of organically-certified seafood from Europe, Canada and other countries around the world.